nicholaskim6/personal-website/app/data/writings/Thoughts_on_My_Music_Education.md

 and frustrating routine, and orchestral rehearsals are rather unentertaining to be part of.
 There were a handful of highs I could point to personally, mainly from smaller group music experiences and my summer with NYO, but it's a fairly sparse ratio of enjoyment:pain compared to many other activites.
-What also comes to mind is that if I hadn't had my big stroke of luck to make it into NYO, my enjoyment:pain ratio from violin-related experiences would look truly dismal.
+What also comes to mind is that if I hadn't had a large stroke of luck to make it into NYO, my enjoyment:pain ratio from violin-related experiences would look truly dismal.
 <br><br>
 Being able to play music for yourself seems like some sort of positive, but that depends on